Tax for individuals in Argentina is assessable on a calendar-year basis.

 Tax returns are filed electronically.
 It is required that the taxpayer applies personally for a special fiscal code (clave fiscal) to be able to access the tax authorities' website.

-As of November 2016, all registered VAT payers are compelled to use electronic invoicing, and the use of the paper-based mechanism shall be discontinued.
+All registered VAT payers are compelled to use electronic invoicing, and the use of the paper-based mechanism has been discontinued.

-A few exceptions to the use of electronic invoicing will remain in force, including operations performed by certain small taxpayers (Monotributistas), invoicing through the use of special fiscal hardware (Controlador fiscal), and invoicing in certain specific activities.
+A few exceptions to the use of electronic invoicing remain in force, including operations performed by certain small taxpayers (Monotributistas), invoicing through the use of special fiscal hardware (Controlador fiscal), back-up invoicing systems and invoicing in certain specific activities.

 Payment of tax